krishisrani61/bingbegone/docs/CONFIG.md

-# Configuration
+# Configuration ⚙️

-BingBeGone is intentionally configurable because hardcoding things is how software becomes haunted.
+BingBeGone is intentionally configurable because software should obey *you*, not the other way around.

 ---

-# Search Engine Selection
+## Search Engine Options

 Supported engines: